Child Labor and Forced Labor Reports

 No Advancement – Efforts Made But Complicit in Forced Child Labor

-In 2023, Burma is receiving an assessment of no advancement.
+In 2024, Burma is receiving an assessment of no advancement.
 Despite initiatives to address child labor, Burma is assessed as having made no advancement because it demonstrated complicity in the use of forced child labor.
-Burma's military continued to force civilians, including children, to work in non-combat roles as porters, cleaners, cooks, and agricultural laborers in conflict areas.
-Otherwise, Burma re-formed its National Committee on the Elimination of Child Labor, which aims to promote awareness of child labor, build capacity to address child labor, designate child labor-related responsibilities to agencies, and design and implement action plans to eliminate child labor.
-However, Burma's policies and practices continued to limit children's access to education, as schools do not provide classes in many ethnic languages, including Rohingya.
-Further, Rohingya children were denied national identity cards required to register for school, and state-imposed movement restrictions prevent Rohingya children from attending school.
-Burma also has not published a list of hazardous work activities prohibited for children, as required by the Child Rights Law.
-In addition, it is unknown whether labor or criminal law enforcement agencies took actions to address child labor during the reporting period.
+Burma's military continued to force civilians, including children, to work in both combat roles and non-combat roles as porters, cleaners, cooks, and agricultural laborers in conflict areas.
+Military regime-affiliated armed groups also reportedly provided security for transnational crime groups operating in Burma that facilitate the commercial sexual exploitation of children.
+The Myanmar National Committee on Elimination of Child Labor conducted a coordination meeting during the reporting period.
+However, the military regime's policies and practices continued to limit children's access to education, as schools only provide classes in Burmese.
+Rohingya children were denied national identity cards, which are required to register for school, and authorities imposed movement restrictions that prevented Rohingya children from attending school.
+Burma has not published a list of hazardous work activities prohibited for children, as required by the Child Rights Law.
+Finally, it is not known whether agencies that enforce labor laws or those that enforce criminal laws took actions to address child labor during the reporting period.